NOTE: We earn from qualifying purchases made via Amazon Associates and other affiliate programs. Learn more.

 Head-to-Head Mattress Comparisons

-Have you short-listed a few mattresses that meet your needs – and need a little more help deciding?
+Have you short-listed a couple of mattresses and need help deciding between them?

 I get asked all the time to compare mattresses head-to-head.
-After reviewing almost 30 mattresses so far, I do have a lot of experience to pull from.
+After reviewing dozens of mattresses, I have a lot of experience to pull from.

-Here are the mattress sets I’ve compared so far – each is a 5-minute read:
+Here are the mattresses I've compared so far – each is about a 5-minute read:

-- Leesa vs. Casper vs. Tuft & Needle vs. Saatva: Which One Is The Best?
+- Leesa vs. Casper vs. Tuft & Needle vs. Saatva Classic

 - Leesa vs. Loom and Leaf